PIHOS A Moving Biography

 link to the Greensboro News and Record Podcast

-“PIHOS A Moving Biography,” created by Melissa Pihos, tours to Charlotte and Winston-Salem, NC, Philadelphia, PA and New York City, NY as benefit events for the Alzheimer’s Association.
-PIHOS A Moving Biography is a documentary dance/film performance that focuses on the life of Melissa Pihos’ father, Former All –Pro Philadelphia Eagles receiver and Pro Football Hall of Famer, Pete Pihos and his fight with Alzheimer’s disease.
+“PIHOS A Moving Biography,” is a documentary dance/film performance that focuses on the life of Melissa Pihos’ father, Former All –Pro Philadelphia Eagles receiver and Pro Football Hall of Famer, Pete Pihos and his fight with Alzheimer’s disease.
+In the summer of 2012 the show toured to Charlotte and Winston-Salem, NC, Philadelphia, PA and New York City, NY as benefit events for the Alzheimer’s Association.
 These events are a way to raise financial support for the Alzheimer’s Association as well as create awareness of Alzheimer’s disease, the devastating disease that took the life of her father in August 2011.
+The performance heads to Lubbock, TX in November 2013 where it will be performed by Melissa Pihos along with Flatlands Dance Theatre, once again to raise awareness of Alzheimer’s disease and find ways the community can intersect with Alzheimer’s through the arts.

 Pihos’ multimedia production was created in March 2011.
 It explores the life of her father, Pete Pihos, who was inducted into the Pro Football Hall of Fame in 1970 after his nine-year career playing with the Philadelphia Eagles.
 He was an All-American player at Indiana University and a veteran of World War II, where he fought on the front line.
 He was diagnosed with Alzheimer’s disease in 2001 and could no longer communicate clearly.